 California Department of Transportation

-The California department of transportation with its red neon lights is perfect for late night portrait sessions.
+The California department of transportation with its red neon lights is perfect for late night portrait photoshoot.

 Hike Behind the Hollywood Sign